 The General Assembly may take decisions regardless of the number of members present, each member having one vote.
 An absolute majority of the votes cast is necessary for decisions as well as for elections.
 Decisions regarding the conferring of Honorary Membership or the dissolution of the Society shall be decided by a two-thirds majority of the votes cast.

 The General Assembly is the supreme body of the Society.
 It elects the Council and the Honorary Auditors; it approves the financial statements; decides the membership fees; and discusses all topics included in the agenda, as well as all individual proposals of which the Council has been informed in time for inclusion in the agenda for the next Assembly.

 b) The Council

-The Council consists of the President, the President-elect, the immediate past-President, the Secretary, and Treasurer and not less than 4 and not more than 8 members selected from the Active Members and elected by the General Assembly.
+The Council consists of the President, the President-elect, the immediate past-President and the Secretary, and not less than 4 and not more than 8 members selected from the Active Members and elected by the General Assembly.

 The President is nominated by Council and elected by the General Assembly to serve for 3 two-year periods as President-elect, President and immediate past-President, respectively.
 Eligible as President are members, who have served in Council for at least 4 years.

 The Secretary is appointed by Council for 4-year periods - and approved by the General Assembly.

 Council may appoint a Treasurer of the Society who serves for a 4-year period.
 The appointment should be approved by the General Assembly.
 Eligible as Treasurer is a member of Council who has served the Society for at least 4 years.
 The Treasurer holds a seat in the Council.

 Council appoints a Nomination Committee, consisting of 6 members outside Council serving for 6 years - with two new members appointed every 2. year.
 The Nomination Committee nominates two candidates for each vacant seat in Council - aiming at equal representation in Council between paediatricians, internists, and basic scientists, as well as at a reasonable geographical representation.